 We have wonderful walks through 100 acres of the original Standen estate, including ancient bluebell woods and meadowland, which can be enjoyed all year round.
 Dogs are welcome on a lead.
-Please note normal admission applies to enter the property and car park
+Please note pre-booking a ticket applies to enter the property and car park

 Traditional land management

 Integral to the running of a large country house, this land is still managed in the traditional way and is home to a wide variety of wildlife.

 Explore the Standen estate and surrounding countryside with one of our self-guided walks.
 Pick up one of our 50p walks from Visitor reception or download a version from our walks page.

 Our 20 acre Rockinghill wood is home to spectacular bluebell displays in spring.
 Ponds are dotted throughout the wood with winding paths making it easy to explore the local wildlife.